ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

        $ sudo sysctl -w vm.max_map_count=262144
        ```
   * -h flag sets the containers hostname
   * --link flag is used to connect to another container.
-Then container can consume services using the hostname specified.
-Kibana container will link to elasticsearch container and can use the “elasticsearch” hostname to talk to that container
+The container can consume services using the hostname specified.
+The Kibana container links to the elasticsearch container and can use the 'elasticsearch' hostname to talk to that container.
-3. Next step is, configuring logstash to format the ballerina logs.
-Inorder to do this, you need to create a file named logstash.conf with the following content.
+3. Next step is, configuring logstash to format the Ballerina logs.
+In order to do this, you need to create a file named logstash.conf with the following content.
 For this example, let's save this file at ~/wso2-ballerina/ELK/pipeline/logstash.conf.
 This should be taken note of because, when starting the logstash container, this file should be bind-mounted onto the container.
 Logstash container is configured to read a configuration file named “logstash.conf” at startup.
    ```
     input {